t3-team/turiyasills-docs-forked/docs/features/jd-resume-parsing.md

 - Navigate to the **Resume Parsing** section.
 - Select the **recently created job** from the job list.
-- Upload multiple resumes in bulk (PDF, DOCX format).
+- Upload multiple resumes in bulk (PDF format).
 - The **AI Resume Parser Engine** processes resumes to:
   - Extract candidate details (Name, Contact, Experience, Skills, Education, etc.).
   - Match each resume with the **JD details**.